VigTheCoder/MyRepository/README.md

 The dataset used for training should be placed in the dataset/ directory.

 Training the Model:
-To train the face mask detection model, run the train_mask_detector.py script: python train_mask_detector.py
+To train the face mask detection model, execute the command `python train_mask_detector.py`.

 ## This script will:
 Load the dataset.